 These videos do not cover automation testing; however it should be noted that a QA organization can take a manual test suite and automate the test cases.
 Once automated the test suite can be executed with a click of the button, or scheduled to launch later.
 Teams using Continuous Integration can launch it via the CI tool of choice and bring back the results to QMetry.

-There are many more powerful features that QMetry Test Manager provides to help organizations manage and report on testing results, but I hope this introduction has helped you understand some of the basics and depth of our Execution Screen.
+There are many more powerful features that QMetry Test Management provides to help organizations manage and report on testing results.
+Executing test cases does not need to be a complicated process.
+I hope this introduction has helped you understand some of the basics and depth of our Execution Screen.